Oldboycypher/Milestone-Project-One/README.md

 #### 4. In the Training section used a CSS Checkmark Icon with code found at <http://www.boylesoftware.com>. ( CSS lines 477-511 ).
 Code was modified for site.

 #### 5. All written content is mine.
-The 2 photos in the Home section of myself and the Diploma are credited to me also.
+The 2 polaroid photos in the Home section are of myself and my Diploma and therefore credited to me.
 The YouTube video is thanks to <https://www.chartguys.com/>.
-The video can be seen here https://youtu.be/rlZRtQkfK04.
+The video can be seen here <https://youtu.be/rlZRtQkfK04>.
 All other images are from various sites and were found via Advanced Google search.
 Below are all images and their source.
   - #### bgcharts.jpeg sourced from <http://www.aljanh.net>
   - #### technical.png sourced from <https://www.markettraders.com>
   - #### trading-psychology.png sourced from <https://www.optionstradingiq.com>